kushaldas/summertraining/docs/blogging.rst

 Blogs are measure of growth.
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-I think this is Kushal’s second post (a college kid) in 2004.
+I think this is Kushal’s `second post <https://kushaldas.in/posts/hai-ki-hal.html>`__, (he was a college kid) on his blog in 2004.

   *Today junies came to the hostel.
 Now it sems that we r being ragged by our management.
 Carrersangi’s work will be started after 16th of this month.*

-Today, nearly eighteen years later Kushal speaks of moving on, and `touching new heights with his career <https://kushaldas.in/posts/the-journey-continues-at-freedom-of-the-press-foundation.html>`__ and `defending online rights in
+Today (2018), nearly eighteen years later Kushal speaks of moving on, and `touching new heights with his career <https://kushaldas.in/posts/the-journey-continues-at-freedom-of-the-press-foundation.html>`__ and `defending online rights in
 India <https://kushaldas.in/posts/latest-attempt-to-censor-internet-and-curb-press-freedom-in-india.html>`__.

 Reading his blog through the years, shows you a clear through line as he made his way in the world, what he learnt, where he went, what he did and how he got to where he is.

-Reading `Dave’s <http://davewiner.com>`__ blog shows how he rolled his way from xml to `rss <http://scripting.com/davenet/2000/09/02/whatToDoAboutRss.html>`__ to `blogs to podcasting to oulining tools <http://scripting.com/davenet/about.html>`__ over the years.
-A `neat summary <http://inessential.com/2014/05/24/what_happened_at_userland>`__ at Brent’s page.
+Reading `Dave’s <http://davewiner.com>`__ blog shows how he rolled his way from xml to `rss <http://scripting.com/davenet/2000/09/02/whatToDoAboutRss.html>`__ to `blogs to podcasting to outlining tools <http://scripting.com/davenet/about.html>`__ over the years.
+There’s a `neat summary <http://inessential.com/2014/05/24/what_happened_at_userland>`__ at Brent’s page.

 This could be you too …

-And while all those are good and valid external reasons, my favorite reasons to have a blog, to write regularly are the *internal ones*.
+And while all those are good and valid external reasons, my favorite reasons to have a blog, to write regularly, are the *internal ones*.

 Writing sharpens your mind.
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^